-Because of Jesus Christ, we believe that Christians are to be disciples who make disciples who also make disciples (Matt 28:19–20).
+For hope in Christ’s resurrection, Christians proclaim the gospel.
+The faithful rescue the trapped from the fire.
+They know that if they do not gather then they scatter.
+Because of Jesus Christ, the faithful believe that the mission of Christians are to be disciples who make disciples who will also make disciples (Matt 28:19–20).
 Disciples who make disciples and multiply do so like Jesus and the apostles in training leaders who study, pray, and serve together.
 The model for growth is in the example of Jesus and His disciples, and that model is active among churches of Christ today.
 The following consists of scriptures exemplifying biblical actions of churches that grow.

 Actions of Growing Churches

 Faithful growing churches are united in the mission to make disciples.
 In the Scriptures, sound healthy churches thrive by sharing God’s Word with one another and others, working from their love for Christ, and upholding truth in the face of error.
 According to the Scriptures, churches die for a lack of unity, of sharing the gospel, of works from a lack of love, and by compromising the truth for immorality (Rev 2–3).

 God promises to give an increase when the gospel is spread and church leadership builds upon Christ (1 Cor 3:6–8; Eph 4:15–16).
 Churches that grow enact these actions from the Scriptures:

 - The Mission: Jesus made disciples and trained leaders who made disciples (Luke 6:13; Acts 20:3–4; 2 Tim 2:2).
 The first disciples devoted themselves to the mission of making disciples who make disciples (Matt 28:19–20; 2 Tim 2:2; cf. Eph 3:8–12; 1 Pet 2:9).
 Today, churches must accept and focus on fulfilling this mission.